openamundsen/openamundsen.github.io/description/canopy.md

 ## Inside-canopy micrometeorology

 Forest canopies generally lead to a reduction of global radiation, precipitation and wind speed, whereas humidity and long-wave radiation are increased and the diurnal temperature cycle is attenuated.
 In openAMUNDSEN, the micrometeorological conditions for the ground beneath a forest canopy are derived from the interpolated measurements (if all stations are located in the open) by applying a set of modifications for solar and thermal radiation, temperature, humidity and wind speed.
-Meteorologic conditions inside canopy differ from those in the open.
 The modifications are based on the effective Leaf Area Index (LAI) of the forest.

 ## Snow-forest interaction